 I’ve worked at a good number of bars and restaurants over the past decade, from a small local joint of ten employees, to a large corporation with hundreds of employees.
-Each business operated in its own style, but they all had some form of an employee handbook.
+Each business operated in its own style, but they all had some form of a bar employee handbook.

 Employee handbooks can be great to deliver the company’s vision, inform employees about general work guidelines, classify food and workplace safety regulations, and provide information on worker’s compensation and unemployment.
 Unfortunately, these handbooks are often not kept up to date or focus on the wrong areas.